 Wilderness Explorer students walk through their first term together as they learn...

 The Wilderness Explorer Freshman Seminar is an opportunity for you to experience outdoor adventures, make new college friends, and learn how to succeed in college.
-This three credit course combines a six-day pre-fall outdoor recreation trip with a semester long freshman seminar class.
-The wilderness adventure is led by a credentialed wilderness guide who also teaches the Outdoor Recreation Leadership minor courses for the School of Education, Health and Human Performance Department.
-The traditional freshman seminar course is taught by an experienced Freshman Seminar instructor, Academic Advisor, and leader on the six day wilderness trip.
+This three-credit course combines a six-day pre-fall outdoor recreation trip with a semester-long freshman seminar class.
+The wilderness adventure is led by a credentialed wilderness guide who also teaches the Outdoor Recreation Leadership minor courses for the College of Education, Health and Human Performance Department.
+The traditional first-year seminar course is taught by an experienced First-Year Seminar instructor, Academic Advisor, and leader on the six-day wilderness trip.

 $200 non-refundable deposit, sent in with registration form